-Countee Cullen was perhaps the most representative voice of the Harlem Renaissance.
-His life story is essentially a tale of youthful exuberance and talent of a star that flashed across the Afro-American firmament and then sank toward the horizon.
-When his paternal grandmother and guardian died in 1918, the fifteen-year-old Countee LeRoy Porter was taken into the home of the Reverend Frederick A. Cullen, the pastor of Salem Methodist Episcopal Church, Harlem's largest congregation.
+Countee Cullen is one of the most representative voices of the Harlem Renaissance.
+His life story is essentially a tale of youthful exuberance and talent of a star that flashed across the African American firmament and then sank toward the horizon.
+When his paternal grandmother and guardian died in 1918, the 15-year-old Countee LeRoy Porter was taken into the home of the Reverend Frederick A. Cullen, the pastor of Salem Methodist Episcopal Church, Harlem’s largest congregation.
 There the young Countee entered the approximate center of black politics and culture in the United States and acquired both the name and awareness of the influential clergyman who was later elected president of the Harlem chapter of the National Association for the Advancement of Colored People (NAACP).

-In view of America's racial climate during the 1920s, Harlem was scarcely a serene place, but it was an enormously stimulating milieu for Afro-American intellectuals.
+During the 1920s, Harlem was an enormously stimulating milieu for African American intellectuals.
 The high hopes of the black community for acceptance and equality had turned to disillusionment at the end of World War I, when returning black soldiers all too often experienced unemployment and were otherwise mistreated.
 Resentment pulsated through black urban centers like Harlem, which had burgeoned during the war as black workers migrated there to fill jobs temporarily vacated by the diversion of white laborers into the military.
-For the first time in Afro-American history, a black urban consciousness conducive to the flowering of the arts was developing.
-From Harlem, the largest of the new, densely populated black urban communities in which Cullen was listening and learning burst forth an outpouring of Afro-American arts known as the Harlem Renaissance.
+For the first time in African American history, a black urban consciousness conducive to the flowering of the arts was developing.
+From Harlem, the largest of the new, densely populated black urban communities in which Cullen was listening and learning burst forth an outpouring of African American arts known as the Harlem Renaissance.

 His dedication to oneness led Cullen to be cautious of any black writer’s work that threatened to erect rather than pull down barricades between the races.
 Thus, in a February, 1926, “Dark Tower” column in which Cullen reviewed Langston Hughes‘s The Weary Blues, Cullen pressed Hughes not to be a “racial artist” and to omit jazz rhythms from his poems.
 In a later column he prodded black writers to censor themselves by avoiding “some things, some truths of Negro life and thought ... that all Negroes know, but take no pride in.”
 For Cullen, showcasing unpleasant realities would “but strengthen the bitterness of our enemies” and thereby weaken the bridge of art between blacks and whites.

-Of the six identifiable racial themes in Cullen's poetry, the first is Negritude, or Pan-African impulse, a pervasive element of the 1920s international black literary movement that scholar Arthur P. Davis in a 1953 Phylon essay called "the alien-and-exile theme."
-Specific examples of this motif in Cullen's poetry include his attribution of descent from African kings to the girl featured in The Ballad of the Brown Girl as well as the submerged pride exhibited by the waiter in the poem "Atlantic City Waiter" whose graceful movement resulted from "Ten thousand years on jungle clues."
-Probably the best-known illustration of the Pan-African impulse in Cullen's poetry is found in "Heritage," where the narrator realizes that although he must suppress his African heritage, he cannot ultimately surrender his black heart and mind to white civilization.
-"Heritage," like most of the Negritude poems of the Harlem Renaissance and like political expression such as Marcus Garvey's popular back-to-Africa movement, powerfully suggests the duality of the black psyche—the simultaneous allegiance to America and rage at her racial inequities
+Of the six identifiable racial themes in Cullen’s poetry, the first is Négritude, a pervasive international black literary movement, which included what scholar Arthur P. Davis in a 1953 Phylon essay called “the alien-and-exile theme.”
+Specific examples of this motif in Cullen’s poetry include his attribution of descent from African kings to the girl featured in The Ballad of the Brown Girl as well as the submerged pride exhibited by the waiter in the poem “Atlantic City Waiter” whose graceful movement resulted from “Ten thousand years on jungle clues.”
+Probably the best-known illustration of the Pan-African impulse in Cullen’s poetry is found in “Heritage,” where the narrator realizes that although he must suppress his African heritage, he cannot ultimately surrender his black heart and mind to white civilization.
+“Heritage,” like most of the Négritude poems of the Harlem Renaissance and like political expression such as Marcus Garvey’s popular back-to-Africa movement, powerfully suggests the duality of the black psyche—the simultaneous allegiance to America and rage at her racial inequities

 Four similar themes recur in Cullen’s poems, expressing other forms of racial bias.
 These include a kind of black chauvinism that prevailed at the time and that Cullen portrayed in both The Ballad of the Brown Girl and The Black Christ, when in those works he judged that the passion of blacks was better than that of whites.
 Likewise, the poem “Near White” exemplifies the author’s admonition against miscegenation, and in “To a Brown Boy” Cullen propounds a racially motivated affinity toward death as a preferred escape from racial frustration and outrage.
 Another poem, “For a Lady I Know,” presents a satirical view of whites obliviously mistreating their black counterparts as it depicts blacks in heaven doing their “celestial chores” so that upper-class whites can remain in their heavenly beds.